Partial Consistency with Sparse Incidental Parameters: Asymptotic Properties

-Compared with Theorems \ref{thm3.4} and \ref{thm3.6}, the number of possible limit distributions of $\tilde{\bd{\beta}}$ is reduced to at least one third since the conditions on $s_{1}$ are not required because of the partial selection consistency property from Theorem~\ref{thm3.7}.
-Further, the two-step estimator improves the convergence rate over the one-step estimator for those challenging cases.
+Comparing Theorem \ref{thm3.8} with Theorem \ref{thm3.4}, we see that $\hat{\bd{\beta}}$ has three possible asymptotic distributions but $\tilde{\bd{\beta}}$ has only one since for $\tilde{\bd{\beta}}$ the conditions on $s_{1}$ disappear.
+It is because the two-step method identifies and removes large incidental parameters by exploiting the partial selection consistency property of $\hat{\bd{\mu}}$ in Theorem \ref{thm3.7}.
+Further, the two-step estimator improves the convergence rate to the optimal one over the one-step estimator for the challenging case with $s_{1} \gg n/\lambda^{2}$.
+Because of these advantages, we suggest to use the two-step method to make statistical inferences.